shibastan/Shibaswap_ETHPOW/README.md

 1. Install and setup Python (https://realpython.com/installing-python/)

-2. Install Python packages "web3" and "uniswap-python" by entering the following commands into the command line/terminal.
+2. Install Python packages <i>web3</i> and <i>uniswap-python</i> by entering the following commands into the command line/terminal.
 If you have issues with these commands try using "python3" or "py" instead of "python" at the beginning

     - python -m pip install web3